-A Treaty is an agreement between states, nations or governments, and can include an agreement between Indigenous peoples and governments.
-Australia is the only Commonwealth country that does not have a treaty with its First Nations Peoples.
-A Treaty can contain statements of principle, guidelines for future relationships, reparations for past injustices, and guarantees and promises about Indigenous land, sovereignty and identity.Learn more
+A Treaty is an agreement between states, nations or governments, and can include an agreement between First Peoples and governments.
+A Treaty can contain statements of principle, guidelines for future relationships, reparations for past injustices, and guarantees and promises about First Peoples land, sovereignty and identity.Learn more

 The Advancing the Treaty Process with Aboriginal Victorians Bill 2018 was introduced by the Labor Government in early 2018 and successfully passed through the Victorian Parliament on 21st June 2018.

-For more information, including further details about the Victorian Treaty Advancement Commission, the proposed First People's Assembly of Victoria (formerly known as the Aboriginal Representative Body) and Reconciliation Victoria’s role please click here.
+For more information, including further details about the Victorian Treaty Advancement Commission, the First Peoples' Assembly of Victoria (formerly known as the Aboriginal Representative Body) and Reconciliation Victoria’s role please click here.
 Download our Treaty fact sheet here.

-Aboriginal and Torres Strait Islander peoples have been calling for treaty/ies for many decades.
-Negotiation of treaties and agreements by all governments and parliaments were recommendations of the final report of the Council for Aboriginal Reconciliation in 2000.
+Aboriginal and Torres Strait Islander Peoples have been calling for treaty/ies for many decades.
+Negotiation of Treaty/ies and agreements by all governments and parliaments were recommendations of the final report of the Council for Aboriginal Reconciliation in 2000.

 “Makarrata is the culmination of our agenda: the coming together after a struggle.
 It captures our aspirations for a fair and truthful relationship with the people of Australia and a better future for our children based on justice and self-determination.
 We seek a Makarrata Commission to supervise a process of agreement-making between governments and First Nations and truth-telling about our history.”